The most common HPV misconceptions

 We asked our survey about some common HPV misconceptions to see much they knew, and how much education was still needed.

-True: HPV is a sexually transmitted infection - 44% got this wrong
+True: HPV can be passed on through sex - 44% got this wrong

 You can catch HPV through any form of sexual intercourse, whether vaginal, anal or oral.
 You can even get it by sharing sex toys.
 The sex doesn’t even have to be penetrative - just having skin on skin contact with someone else’s genitals could be enough to see you pick it up.